You Credit Score: How's Your FICO?

 Since we live in an automated, it's probably not that surprising that your ability to repay virtually any loan boils down to a single number.

-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Raising your credit score
+Raising your FICO score

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.

 Want to know more about your credit score?
-Give us a call: (207) 571-8034.
+Give us a call at (207) 571-8034.